xwmario/Warez/README.md

 * Illegal programs (cracks, keygens etc.) or direct links to copyright protected material.
 * Links to [banned websites](https://github.com/CHEF-KOCH/Warez/blob/master/Banned.md).
 * Links to [offline websites](https://github.com/CHEF-KOCH/Warez/blob/master/Offline.md).
-* Software which is outdated or not actively maintained, open source software is generally preferred.
+* Software which is outdated or not actively maintained, open source software is is general been preferred.
-* Insecure programs (no audit- or code-review) or insecure connections `http://` links.
+* Insecure programs (no audit- or code-review) or insecure connections e.g. `http://` or `ftp://` links.
-* Why is program _x_ not listed e.g. K-9 mail, it's FOSS!
+* Why is program _X_ not listed e.g. K-9 mail, it's FOSS!
 Not every mention makes sense, especially in a [security context](http://anonym.es/?https://github.com/k9mail/k-9/issues/655).
 * Explicit content.
+* Tor (.onion) links, they are all crippled (not clickable).

-### How can I contribute to the list?
+## How can I contribute to the list?
 * You can [submit a pull request](https://github.com/CHEF-KOCH/Warez/pulls) - after you [read the contributions guidelines](https://github.com/CHEF-KOCH/Warez/blob/master/.github/CONTRIBUTING.md).

 ## How do I search on this page?